Skutskärs IF: History

 Skutskärs IF has become Swedish champions of bandy twice for men, in 1944 and in 1959, and once for women, in 2018.
 They still hold the attendance records for an outdoor final.

 In February 2000, the club was promoted to the Swedish top division, after being related in 1980.

 The club played in Allsvenskan, the second-level bandy league in Sweden, until 2012, when it was relegated to Division 1.
 It has managed to get promoted to Allsvenskan again in 2014, and will play there in the 2014–2015 season.
 However they're currently in the last place with zero points through 10 games.

 Some notable former players are Anders Östling and Magnus Muhrén.

-On 2 August 2022, it was announced that the women's team withdrew from Elitserien for the 2022–2023, due to lack of players.
+On 2 August 2022, it was announced that the women's team withdrew from Elitserien for the 2022–23 season, due to lack of players.